The-Lammert-Lab/PDW-perturbations/README.md

 This folder is copied from the GitHub repository [DrosteEffect/BrewerMap](https://github.com/DrosteEffect/BrewerMap) to assist in creating quality figures.

 ## Contribution note
-Since the purpose of this paper is to house the code described in the paper, no substantial modifications are needed.
+Since the purpose of this repository is to house the code described in the paper, no substantial modifications are needed.
 Performance and UI improvements are welcome to be submitted through a PR.